josejuansanchez/research-notebook/http_streaming/http_adaptive_streaming.md

 ### MPEG-DASH

 MPEG-DASH is the only adaptive bit-rate HTTP-based streaming solution that is an international standard.
+The scope of the MPEG-DASH standard was limited to the Media Presentation Description (MPD) format of the manifest files as well as the segmentation standards for the server.

 * [MPEG-DASH: The Standard for Multimedia Streaming Over Internet &raquo;](http://mpeg.chiariglione.org/standards/mpeg-dash)
 * [MPEG's Dynamic Adaptive Streaming over HTTP (DASH) – Enabling Formats for Video Streaming over the Open Internet &raquo;](https://tech.ebu.ch/docs/events/webinar043-mpeg-dash/presentations/ebu_mpeg-dash_webinar043.pdf)